-Cores & Associates are experienced at prosecuting and defending allegations of domestic violence.
-Abuse, in whatever form, can have long-term serious negative consequences.
-Domestic Violence may be threats, intimidation, or physical violence.
+At Cores & Associates, we are experienced at prosecuting and defending allegations of domestic violence.
+Domestic violence may be threats, intimidation, or physical violence.
 Contact our attorneys as soon as domestic violence occurs so that we can help.

-If you are the victim or aggressor in a Domestic Violence case, our attorneys can guide you through the system.
+If you are the victim or alleged perpetrator in a domestic violence case, our attorneys can guide you through the system.
 We can explain what is required under the New Jersey Prevention of Domestic Violence Act (NJPDVA) to obtain a restraining order or to oppose the entry of one.

-Under the NJPDVA, and “act” of domestic violence can be:
+Under the NJPDVA, an “act” of domestic violence can be:

 - (1) Homicide N.J.S.2C:11-1 et seq.

 - (5) Criminal restraint N.J.S.2C:13-2

 - (8) Criminal sexual contact N.J.S.2C:14-3

 - (9) Lewdness N.J.S.2C:14-4

 - (11) Burglary N.J.S.2C:18-2

 - (13) Harassment N.J.S.2C:33-4